scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see, extending their suffering.
 They must make a willpower save against your spellcasting.
 On a fail any negative condition affecting the creature lasts an additional turn after being removed, either naturally or through other means, such as with the _Cleanse_ spell.
-If you crit, any time they gain Hex, Slow, or Poison they gain an additional level.
+If you critical, any time they gain Hex, Slow, or Poison they gain an additional level.

 You may target an additional person for every level above 2nd.